arkency/posts/posts/2023-01-11-how-to-build-calendar-read-model-for-bi-temporal-events.md

 end
 ```

 I've used a serialized column for the pricing catalog.
-However separate table for price entries could be even easier to handle them.
+However separate table for price entries might be even easier to manage.

 ```ruby
 module Products